23-ryan/Bubble-Trouble-Game/README.md

         - When you make all the bubbles disappear.

 ### NOTE
-The library is just a simple graphic library and its for beginners to give its users a good experience of programming.
+The ***Simple cpp*** library is just a simple graphic library and its for beginners to give them a good experience of programming.
 So the **graphics** rendering is not very good, also there are noticable fluctuations in the **frame rate**.